scullyio/scully/docs/scully-configuration.md

 ### staticPort

-Similar to _appPort_, `staticport` provides a server to to render the static files compiled by Scully.
+Similar to _appPort_, `staticPort` provides a server to to render the static files compiled by Scully.

 The default port is: `1668`